-Public Outreach for the FY 2025-2029 Project Priorities took place from June 8, 2023 - July 21, 2023 and a Public Outreach Report is included in Appendix B. In addition, two TPO and Advisory Committee workshops (May 11 and July 13, 2023) were held in person and one public workshop (July 13, 2023) was a hybrid, in person as well as virtual, as part of the development of the FY 2025-2029 Project Priorities.
+Public Outreach for the FY 2025-2029 Project Priorities took place from May 1, 2024- June 12, 2024 and a Public Outreach Report is included in Appendix B. In addition, two TPO and Advisory Committee workshops (March 20 and May 1, 2024) were held in person and one public workshop (May 1, 2024) was a hybrid, in person as well as virtual, as part of the development of the FY 2026-2030 Project Priorities.
 Each of the workshops and the public outreach were advertised in the Florida-Adminstrative Register.
 An e-mail notice was also sent to the TPO and Advisory Committee Members.
 News releases were distributed to media outlets and meeting information was promoted through social media sites.
 Flyers were created and emailed to members of the TPO and advisory committees

-Comments from the public involvement opportunities were identified in the TPO and Advisory Committee Members June and August agenda enclosures.
-A Public Forum was also held at the TPO meeting in August, but no public comments occurred under the Public Forum.
+Comments from the public involvement opportunities were identified in the TPO and Advisory Committee Members April and June agenda enclosures.
+A Public Forum was also held at the TPO meeting in June, but no public comments occurred under the Public Forum.
 The comments from the public involvement opportunities are included in Appendix B. The Project Priorities Tables from drafts through adoption were posted on the web site for review and comment.
-The Project Priorities were a review item at the June TPO Meeting and were approved at the August TPO Meeting (see Resolution Bay 23-26 in Appendix C) with the following changes:
+The Project Priorities were a review item at the April TPO Meeting and were approved at the June TPO Meeting (see Resolution Bay 24-14 in Appendix C) with the following change: